Asbestosis and Pleural Disease Caused by Occupational Exposure

 Advocate Mines, Ltd., in partnership with the Johns–Manville Corporation, owned and operated an asbestos mine in Baie Verte, Newfoundland starting in the 1950s.
 Advocate Mines, Ltd. sold asbestos fiber to various manufactures of asbestos-containing products, including Johns–Manville Corporation for use in Transite asbestos–cement pipe.

 The trial began on January 4, 2005, before San Francisco Superior Court Judge Ellen Chaitin.
 A jury was impaneled to hear the case and heard testimony.
-Closing arguments were presented January 19, 2005.
+Closing arguments were presented on January 19, 2005.
 The jury deliberated for one day before reaching its verdict.
 During the trial, in addition to evidence concerning Advocate Mines, Ltd.’s involvement with asbestos, testimony concerning the historical use of asbestos, medical diagnosis, historical medical articles concerning asbestos and disease, pulmonary medicine, radiology, and industrial hygiene was presented.

-Geronia Quarles was born in Palestine, Texas and relocated to Fresno, California as a child.
-As a pipefitter in the 1970s installing underground pipelines for new housing developments Mr. Quarles handled, cut, and beveled Johns–Manville Transite pipe containing Advocate Mines, Ltd. asbestos fiber, which generated respirable asbestos.
+Geronia Quarles was born in Palestine, Texas, and relocated to Fresno, California as a child.
+As a pipefitter in the 1970s installing underground pipelines for new housing developments, Mr. Quarles handled, cut, and beveled Johns–Manville Transite pipe containing Advocate Mines, Ltd. asbestos fiber, which generated respirable asbestos.